We Are Here To Help!

 • Colorado uses an electronic application process.
 You will need to register for an account before you will be able to complete the application process.
 Online License Application

-What are my Colorado real estate continuing education requirements?
+What are the continuing education requirements?

 Brokers in Colorado are required to complete 24 hours of continuing education each three-year licensing cycle.
 Half of those hours (12 hours) must be comprised of three different 4-hour Annual Commission Update Courses.
 These courses are only available from January 1st through December 31st of the year and must be completed prior to December 31st.
 The remainder of the required hours (12) may be any combination of elective credit hours approved by DORA.